bceverly/sysmanage-agent/INSTALLER.md

 # SysManage Agent Installer Documentation

-This document provides comprehensive instructions for building, testing, and distributing the SysManage Agent installers for Ubuntu/Debian (.deb) and CentOS/RHEL/Fedora (.rpm) systems.
+This document provides comprehensive instructions for building, testing, and distributing the SysManage Agent installers for Ubuntu/Debian (.deb), CentOS/RHEL/Fedora (.rpm), and macOS (.pkg) systems.

 ---